JuliaDynamics/ConcurrentSim.jl/docs/src/index.md

 **SimJulia** is a combined continuous time / discrete event process oriented simulation framework written in [Julia](http://julialang.org/) inspired by the Simula library [DISCO](http://www.akira.ruc.dk/~keld/research/DISCO/) and the Python library [SimPy](https://simpy.readthedocs.io/).

-Its event dispatcher is based on a :class:`Task`.
+Its event dispatcher is based on a [`Task`](@ref).
 This is a control flow feature in Julia that allows computations to be suspended and resumed in a flexible manner. `Processes` in SimJulia are defined by functions yielding `Events`.
 SimJulia also provides three types of shared resources to model limited capacity congestion points: `Resources`, `Containers` and `Stores`.
 The API is modeled after the SimPy API but using some specific Julia semantics.

 The continuous time simulation framework is still under development and is based on a quantized state system solver that naturally integrates in the discrete event framework.
 Events can be triggered on `Zerocrossings` of functions depending on the continuous `Variables`.